What was Lyle Waggoner's Net Worth?

-Lyle Waggoner Net Worth: Lyle Waggoner was an American actor and former model who had a net worth of $40 million at the time of his death in 2020.
-He was best known for his work on The Carol Burnett Show, in which he acted from 1967 to 1974.
+Lyle Waggoner was an American actor and former model who had a net worth of $40 million at the time of his death in 2020.
+Lyle Waggoner was best known for his work on The Carol Burnett Show, in which he acted from 1967 to 1974.
 He is also famous for his role as Steve Trevor on Wonder Woman.
 He played this role from 1975 to 1979.
+Interestingly, Lyle earned the majority of his fortune outside of acting.
+As we detail in a moment, Lyle was the founder of the Star Waggons company which rents trailers to film and television shows.
+He parlayed his Star Waggons earnings into a real estate fortune.
 Lyle died on March 17, 2020 at the age of 84.

 He was born in Kansas City, Kansas to Myron and Marie Waggoner.
 He spent most of his childhood in Missouri.
 Before he joined the Carol Burnett Show, Lyle had attempted to land the role of the TV series Batman.
 He was a finalist but lost out to Adam West.
 He also appeared in the 1967 film, Catalina Caper.
 As a result of this, he also landed a guest role in The Deadliest of Species episode of television series Lost in Space.

 He landed the role of Steve Trevor in Wonder Woman which ran for three seasons.
 In the 70s and 80s, Lyle made several appearances in television movies.
 Because of his looks, he was often cast to increase the 'hunk appeal' of particular shows.
 He made guest appearances on shows such as Charlie's Angels, The Golden Girls, Mork and Mindy, Ellen and even The War at Home.
 He made further appearances in Fantasy Island, Murder She Wrote and the Love Boat.
 In the 90s, Lyle retired from acting, but still made guest appearances on shows such as Return to Batcave and the Naked Truth.